 Always take off your make-up before bed

 Washing your face clean of makeup is very important before going to bed, no matter how tired you are.
 Makeup staying on your face for a long period will heighten the chances of clogging your skin pores.
-Give yourself that much care.
-Bring only a clean face, body, and clothing in that bed of yours.

 Always wash your make-up sponge and keep your brushes clean